go140point6/crypto-helpers/README.md

 Note: The explorers are often behind the local blockchain.
 Running a second (or third) time shows everything OK.

-Note2: Any script that hits an explorer should be staggered slightly to avoid rate limits of said API.
+Note 2: Any script that hits an explorer should be staggered slightly to avoid rate limits of said API.

+Note 3: NAV and PIVX scripts are in process of being rewritten similar to NEBL...
+NEBL should be usable now.

 NavCoin : NAV<br>
 https://navcoin.org/en<br>